Migrating from v4.x to v5.x

 resolve: func

-interface and ResolveEventStreamContext
+);33.
+IResolveEventStreamContext interface and ResolveEventStreamContext class removed

-class so no other changes should be required.
+Please use FieldType instead.
+The Subscriber property has been moved to the FieldType class so no other changes should be required.

-property has been removed as described above.
+The AsyncSubscriber property has been removed as described above.

 36. Asynchronous field resolver classes have been removed